 Making Edible Favors

-Sweets can make great baby shower favors, and you can easily bake them yourself without spending a lot.
+Another baby shower budgeting tip for beginners: Sweets can make great favors, and you can easily bake them yourself without spending a lot.
 You may also find that there is a family member who would be delighted to take on this task.
 Edible favors can be as simple as iced sugar cookies (in your color scheme) or as elaborate as cake pops that look like baby rattles.

 Considering a Virtual Baby Shower